Demand management plan & initiatives

 We often partner with external organisations to carry out DMIA projects.
 If you have a project or program for researching, developing or implementing demand management capability or capacity that has the potential to reduce long term network costs, you can get in contact with us by email or call us on 0467 774 409.

-The Positive Payback program was developed in 2008 to address peak demand challenges in summer.
+The Cashback Rewards program was developed in 2008 to address peak demand challenges in summer.
 This program offers cash rewards to customers who help manage demand via using economy tariffs or energy efficient appliances.
 Reducing demand reduces the costs of building and maintaining network infrastructure that is only used on a few days of high electricity demand.
 Savings like this benefit everyone.

 We tested the needs of the network and the best ways to help customers manage demand at home or at work through a range of trials and programs, before commencing the cashback schemes.